-This week on Through the Lens, The Five-Year-Old visits Totem, the Mother’s Rabbit designed by 89-year-old Martha Taylor and painted by Martha and her daughter SarahJane Cassie (the artist who painted Ace).
+This week, The Five-Year-Old visits Totem, the Mother’s Rabbit designed by 89-year-old Martha Taylor and painted by Martha and her daughter SarahJane Cassie (the artist who painted Ace).
 Local readers can find Totem in Riverside Park at Riverside Drive and Bridge Street in Dedham.

 Most of the time, I am indebted to the work of other people for whatever background on the artist I can share with you in these introductions to the rabbits.
 Sometimes my information comes from the artist’s website.
 Sometimes I can draw from articles written by journalists at the Dedham Transcript (Wicked Local Dedham), boston.com and other local news outlets.
 Other times, my fellow bloggers make my life easy by documenting the rabbit’s creation or interviewing the artist before The Five-Year-Old and I visit the bunny.
 And if all of that fails, I can always count on Monika Wilkinson and Jennifer Barsamian at Dedham Shines to help out by sending me the artist’s biography or facilitating contact through email or Facebook so that I can get the answers to The Five-Year-Old’s most pressing questions.

 But this week, in a rare act of journalism, The Five-Year-Old and I have actually interviewed the artists behind Totem the Mother’s Rabbit ourselves.